quixio/quix-docs/BEST-PRACTICE.md

 This affinity with "just in time" information has been made even more true with the advent of web-based documentation, and the prevalence of search engines such as Google, and Q&A sites such as Stack Overflow.
 People tend to start with search, and look for an immediate solution to their current pain point, which may be, in practical terms, trying to understand a concept, or configure a specific part of the software.

 With TBW, combined with powerful integrated search, as well as the use of external search engines that index web-based documentation, as well as effective information architecture and navigation, readers can quickly locate the specific information required, without having to wade through a lot of extraneous information, that may be useful, but not at the current moment.

+**Note:** To prevent confusion with Kafka Topics, writers should avoid using the term "topic" in the main documentation, when referring to documentation.
+For example, rather than writing "In this topic...", use "In this documentation...", or "In the following sections...".

 ## Topic types